 Journey to Wellness

-Before heading into the four-hour reconstructive surgery on July 13, the ever-jovial Bertrand asked Dr. Kim if he should make peace with his enemies.
-Dr. Kim said there was no need, though he stressed that the procedure was only the first step in a six- to 12-month journey to full recovery.
+Before heading into the four-hour reconstructive surgery on July 13, the ever-jovial Bertrand asked his doctor if he should make peace with his enemies.
+His physician said there was no need, though he stressed that the procedure was only the first step in a six- to 12-month journey to full recovery.

-From the surgical skill of Dr. Kim to the expertise of his Physician Assistant Alison Glinski, Bertrand has been generous with praise for his NorthShore care team.
+From the surgical skill of his physician to the expertise of his Physician Assistant Alison Glinski, Bertrand has been generous with praise for his NorthShore care team.
 He also commended the compassionate nurses, the kindhearted foodservice staff and even the friendly orderly who wheeled him out of the hospital.